Mike Jones (motorcyclist)

 Michael Edward Jones (born 25 February 1994) is an Australian motorcycle racer.
 He currently competes in the Australian Superbike Championship for Yamaha Racing Team aboard a Yamaha YZF-R1.
 He was Australian Superbike Champion in 2015 and 2019 aboard the Ducati 1299 Panigale R Final Edition and 2022 racing the Yamaha YZF-R1.

-He is the first rider to win three Australian Superbike Championships on three different manufacturers.
+He is the first ever rider to win three Australian Superbike Championships on three different manufacturers.

 2025 will be Jones' ninth year competing full time in the Australian Superbike Championship.